quarbby/Today-I-learnt/README.md

 # Today I Learnt 2021

+### 07/08/2021
+Add a cursor to every line in Visual Studio Code
+- Ctrl A to select all text
+- Alt Shift I

 ### 04/08/2021
 Pandas groupby authorid and find percentage change of succeeding row for a certain column
 ```